yxhuang/Study-notes/Notes-WSL.md

 ### Anaconda
+#### System python and Anaconda python:
+Anaconda, by definition, servers as a sandbox that permits you to install packages into strictly defined environments.
+As long as you're working within one of those environments (running the activate command), your environment will see only those packages that you've installed into it.
+So you can basically using the one come with Anaconda and ignore the python 3 come with the Ubuntu installtion.

 To see if the conda installation of Python is in your PATH variable:
 - On macOS and Linux, open the terminal and run echo $PATH.
 - On Windows, open an Anaconda Prompt and run echo %PATH%.

 To see which Python installation is currently set as the default:
 - On macOS and Linux, open the terminal and run which python.